Hamilton Password Manager

 If you are using Sophos at home, you will need to update the cached credentials in order to keep getting updates.
 Here are the instructions for doing so.

-Entering your password incorrectly 10 times within 5 minutes from any device will cause your account to become locked.
+Entering your password incorrectly five times within five minutes from any device will cause your account to become locked.
 Your account will unlock automatically after five minutes.
 If you need access sooner.
 Your account can also be locked if LITS receives notice from Google that your account was compromised (hacked) and is sending out spam, or if you or LITS find other evidence to suggest your account has been hacked.

 If you forgot your password and too many failed attempts to login has caused the lockout...